conduktor/conduktor-gateway-demos/safeguard/onProduce/Readme.md

 # Produce Safeguard

-In this demo, we will impose rules to ensure that every message coming to kafka is exactly what I want it to be. `acks=0,1` and `headers` are required
+In this demo, we will impose rules to ensure that every message coming to kafka is exactly what we want it to be.
+My environment requires that all producers are configured with acks=0 or 1 and that all messages have headers.

 ### Video